How To Install SPC Adjustable Ball Joints (Camber Kit) in the S2000

 Here's what the S2000 Service Manual shows for ball joint removal.

 Be sure and put a nut on the ball joint shaft after you remove the castle nut--it's easy to damage the ball joint to the point of needing replacement if you don't protect the ball joint threads.
-The primary ball joint threads are 12mm x 1.00 in size.
+The primary ball joint threads are 12mm x 1.00 (or possibly 12mm x 1.25, take your castle nut to the hardware store to verify) in size.
 You can get a hex nut in that size at most hardware stores.

 This $80 HarborFreight.com Front End Service Kit works great for separating ball joints from the wheel hub: Front End Service Kit